 - Testing is a procrastinator’s dream come true.
-You can dismiss testing your marketing collateral for years without ever being the wiser while your business continues to run as expected.
+You can dismiss testing your marketing collateral for years while your business continues to run as expected.
 It’s the ultimate “I’ll do this later” fallacy.

 Unfortunately, there are two sides to the “ignorance is bliss” coin.

 On one side you have peace of mind believing that what you don’t know can’t hurt you.
 You’re not actively testing your marketing, yet your business is running smoothly.
 On the other side a nagging thought slowly eats away at you: What if business could be better?
 What if you could improve a landing page’s conversion rate from 1% to just 2%?
 That means doubling your results — opt-ins and sales — on just one page.
 That’s a huge opportunity for your business.

 There’s a solution to this problem that doesn’t take a lot of time, energy or expertise.
 It’s called split testing.

 Essentially, split testing takes your page traffic and automatically splits it evenly across multiple versions of one page to measure performance side-by-side.
 There are two primary ways to split test your landing pages: A/B testing and multivariate testing.
 They have different benefits and purposes, but they both give you valuable insight into the performance of your pages, allowing you to increase conversions in real-time by improving the quality of the final product.